leohonlmc/KeyboardDojo/README.md

 KeyboardDojo is a dynamic and engaging typing game website designed to improve typing skills while offering a competitive and social environment.
 This project integrates a typing game, user forum, leaderboard, and account management, providing a comprehensive platform for typing enthusiasts.

+## Website

+KeyboardDojo is a dynamic and engaging typing game website designed to improve typing skills while offering a competitive and social environment.
+Visit the live site here: [KeyboardDojo](https://keyboarddojo.onrender.com).

 ## Features

 - **Home Page**: A welcoming page that introduces users to KeyboardDojo and directs them to the main features.